localstack/docs/content/en/user-guide/aws/apigateway/index.md

 ## Custom Domain Names with API Gateway

 You can use custom domain names with API Gateway V1 and V2 APIs.
-To route requests to a custom domain name for an API Gateway V2 API, include the Host header with the custom domain name in your request.
-For example, assuming that you have set up a custom domain name test.`example.com` to point to your LocalStack instance, you can send a request like this:
+To route requests to a custom domain name for an API Gateway V2 API, include the `Host` header with the custom domain name in your request.
+For example, assuming that you have set up a custom domain name `test.example.com` to point to your LocalStack instance, you can send a request like this:

 {{< command >}}
-curl -H 'Host: test.example.com' http://localhost:4566/test
+$ curl -H 'Host: test.example.com' http://localhost:4566/test
 {{< / command >}}

 ## API Gateway Resource Browser